 This often forgotten country has an interesting history, playing a key role in the Silk Route.
 The people are always very friendly and welcoming (I was even invited to the wedding of my driver’s niece).
 The beautiful Persian architecture means you’re constantly gazing up at the blue domes and mosaics of madrassas and mosques.
 It’s also very cheap once you’re there, with a meal costing just a few pounds despite the generous portion sizes.

-My favourite city is Bukhara.
+My favorite city is Bukhara.
 I knew little about it before I visited, but soon fell in love with its laid-back atmosphere.
 Stroll around the streets and you’ll see old men playing chess, people sipping green tea and food stalls selling fresh kebabs.
-Watch craftsmen and women weaving carpets in the markets - visit early enough and you may receive a discount for being the first sale of the day.
+Watch craftsmen and women weaving carpets in the markets — visit early enough and you may receive a discount for being the first sale of the day.

 How far your money goes in Uzbekistan